At our Markham clinic, our Panel Physicians can guide you through your Immigration Medical Exam process from start to finish.

 You book an appointment at our clinic.

-Contact our clinic to book your Immigration Medical Examination with one of our Panel Physicians.
+Contact our clinic to book your Immigration Medical Examination with one of our Panel Physicians in Markham.
 Be sure to schedule an appointment that meets Immigration, Refugees and Citizenship Canada timelines.

 You visit our clinic for your Immigration Medical Exam.